verida/documentation/docs/client-sdk/authentication.md

 ### Web3Config

 `DID_CLIENT_CONFIG.web3Config` supports additional options used when communicating with the blockchain.
-Here's the default configuration when using Verida Mainnet (Polygon PoS network):
+Here's the default configuration when using Verida Myrtle network (mainnet on the Polygon PoS blockchain):

 ```tsx
 const DID_CLIENT_CONFIG = {